Saser/saser.github.io/_posts/2015-12-12-input-validation-using-haskell.md

 ---
 I was hacking on a small hobby project of mine in Scala, and the need to perform input validation arose.
 I wanted to keep it as "functional programming" as possible, by writing expressive code that is also modular and easily integrated and reused.
 While I was searching around on the internet for hints, an idea stuck in my head: to view an input validation as a function from the type of input to a validation result.
 In this blog post, I will try to explain how I developed this idea, to handle multiple constraints on a certain input, and how to combine single constraints in a clean way.
 Haskell will be the language of my choice, since I find it very expressive and well-fitting for this particular problem.

+## Motivation

+The motivating idea behind my solution is that some kind of API can tell a client exactly what is wrong with the input given to the API.

+Let's pretend that I have a REST API that provides some kind of "applying for an account" functionality.
+There exists a web application that consumes my API, and uses a regular form for users wanting to apply for an account.
+When applying for an account, the applicant has to fill out a few fields with information.
+However, these fields each have some fairly specific requirements that all need to be met in order to continue with the application process.
+Currently the API can tell if the input given to a specific field is valid or invalid, and the reason for it being invalid.

+There is a problem with how the API currently works: if the input to a field is invalid for more than one requirement, the API will return that the input was invalid, but will only give the first requirement that was not met.
+For example: one input field is a regular text input, and the following requirements are set for that text input:

+1.  it should not begin with a number
+2.  the third character should be an underscore (`_`)
+3.  the last character should also be an underscore (`_`)

+## Solution

 Let's start out with the basics: to define what the result of a validation is.
 While it is tempting to think that we can simply use `Bool`s -- either the input was valid (`True`) or it was invalid (`False`) -- we want to keep the code expressive, so let's define our own data type `ValidationResult`:

     data ValidationResult = Valid | Invalid